-Watch the games in style at the Owners Box, a sports bar inside the luxurious Omni Dallas Hotel Downtown.
+Watch the games in style at the Owners Box, a sports bar inside the Omni Dallas Hotel in Downtown.
 Their 16-foot screen is perfect for catching every touchdown, and the full-service bar and menu are outstanding.
-The Texas loaded fries, covered in barbecue brisket, cheddar, jalapeños and onion straws, are almost as good as the Cowboys' high-powered offense.
+The Texas loaded fries are just what you need to snack on during the game.

-What's better than catching the game on a patio on a sunny fall day in Uptown?
+What's better than catching the game on a patio on a sunny day in Uptown?
 The Ice House, popular with the Uptown crowd, is known for its laid-back atmosphere, spacious patio and ice cold beer schooners.
 And with 50 beers on tap and plenty of seats, there's no reason not to make it a part of your Cowboys fall season ritual.
-Plus, if your dog is a Cowboys fan (and whose isn't), he's welcome too.
+Plus, if your dog is a Cowboys fan (who isn't?), they are surely welcomed too.

 3. 303 Grill

-This lively neighborhood spot in the Bishop Arts District is high on our favorites list thanks to a fantastic weekend brunch menu (start with the pulled pork pancakes for a new twist on a brunch classic.)
-For game day, count on a great view of one of the many flat screens throughout the restaurant and patio and drink specials to cap off an already fantastic day of football.
+This lively neighborhood spot in the Bishop Arts District is high on our favorites list, thanks to its fantastic weekend brunch menu including a new twist on a brunch classic - pulled pork pancakes.
+For game day, count on a great view from one of the many flat screens throughout the restaurant and patio.
+Take a glimpse at their drink specials to cap off an already fantastic day of football.

 For a local favorite, head to East Dallas for a stop at Bryan Street Tavern.
-Watch the game and catch a round of pool between plays, or head out to the patio to enjoy the scene with your furry friend (the bar is locally recognized for their pet-friendly atmosphere.)
-Their weekly specials include half-priced pizzas on Mondays and $4 Bloody Marys and mimosas on Sundays, giving you the perfect excuse to camp out on game night.
+Watch the game and catch a round of pool between plays or head out to the patio to enjoy the scene with your furry friend (the bar is locally recognized for their pet-friendly atmosphere.)
+Best part – they have all day happy hour every Sunday giving you all the more reason to camp out on game day.

 5. The Rustic